 Image used under license from Shutterstock.com

 The Paris 2024 Summer Olympic and Paralympic Games will be the largest event to be held in France since 1900.
 The figures are staggering: a budget of 7 billion euros, 4 billion television viewers, 12 million spectators, 30,000 volunteers, 10,000 athletes, 206 nations and 40 competition sites to secure, among others.
-But let’s not forget the figures linked to the cyber issue either: following on from half a billion attacks in 2016 in Rio, the figure rose to... over four billion cyberattacks during the Tokyo Games in 2021.
+But let’s not forget the figures linked to the cyber issue either: following on from half a billion IT security events in 2016 in Rio, the figure rose to... over four billion during the Tokyo Games in 2021.
 Hence the importance of cybersecurity for this global event.

 In recent news, the incidents at the 2022 Champions League football final in Paris highlighted the limits of physical incident management.
 Combined with the cyber issue and potential IT incidents, they potentially raise such questions as the ability to organise the 2024 Olympic Games.
 But how does France actually prepare for such an event?
 What cybersecurity measures are appropriate for Paris 2024?
 What measures are in place to deal with and protect against cyberattacks?